Nonprofit-Open-Data-Collective/machine_learning_mission_codes/docs/index.md

 ---
 layout: home
-title: Nonprofit Mission Classifiers
+title: home
 ---

+# Nonprofit Mission Classifiers

-# Creating Classifiers for Nonprofit Mission Statements
+> Creating Machine Learning Classifiers for Nonprofit Mission Statements

 This is an tutorial about using mission and program service accomplishment text to predict mission activity codes such as the NTEE.